Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Introduction

-Finally, we speak to how SAGE can be used for polynomial optimization.
-The first work to explicitly use SAGE for this purpose is Karaca et al.'s study of a combined SAGE and Sums-of-Squares approach to polynomial optimization on the nonnegative orthant \cite{karaca-2017}.
-By consideration to the close SAGE-SONC relationship, one finds connections to works of Dressler et al. on polynomial optimization with SONC \cite{didW-2017,DKdW}.
+On the polynomial optimization side, Karaca et al.\ developed a combined SAGE and Sums-of-Squares approach to optimization over (subsets of) the nonnegative orthant \cite{karaca-2017}.
+By consideration to the close SAGE-SONC relationship, one finds connections to works of Dressler et al.\ on polynomial optimization with SONC \cite{didW-2017,DKdW}.
 As an alternative to SONC, one may work directly with a notion of \textit{SAGE polynomials} \cite[\S 5.1]{mcw-2018}.
-The concept of SAGE polynomials is important because the corresponding nonnegativity certificates can be computed efficiently, and because they are transparently generalized to \textit{$X$-SAGE polynomials} as part of the techniques developed in \cite[\S 4]{mcw-2019}.
-The signomial results we develop may be applied to conditional SAGE polynomials, however care must be taken in mapping between the two types of functions; see for example \cite[Theorems 1 and 2]{mcw-2019}.
+The concept of SAGE polynomials is important because the corresponding nonnegativity certificates can be computed efficiently, and because they are transparently generalized to \textit{$X$-SAGE polynomials} \cite[\S 4]{mcw-2019}.
+Our signomial results may be applied to conditional SAGE polynomials, however care must be taken in mapping between the two types of functions; see for example \cite[Theorems 1 and 2]{mcw-2019}.